Office of International Programs

 "The Paris to Pau Field Study allowed me to immerse myself into a different culture for a short period of time, opening my eyes to differences in traditions, government policies, and food.
 I am thankful for the opportunity and have gained new skills that will help propel me in the future"

-Field Study programs integrate more traditional coursework with hands-on experiences that will enhance the curriculum and provoke discussion and active engagement.
-They are led by Rollins faculty, are 1-3 weeks, and worth 2-4 credits.
+Field Study programs emphasize hands-on experiences and active engagement with the program location and local experts.
+They are led by Rollins faculty, are 1-3 weeks, and usually worth 2-4 credits.
 Costs range from $3000-$6000 and students can apply for partial need-based scholarships through International Programs.
+Awards range from $500-$2500.
+Scholarships post to the Student Account in late January (for programs in Dec., Jan. and March) and late May (for summer programs).

 For more information or to discuss a specific program, click here to email or click here to schedule an advising session.